Who We Are

 Up until recently, KCE's tactical approach to global philanthropy has been to send trainers abroad to directly instruct front-line providers to download and use DynaMed.
 Easily accessed by mobile phone or computer, and continuously and automatically updated, DynaMed offers a vast repertoire of medical science and utilization/navigation features.
 Its powerful search engine answers clinical questions within seconds about diagnostic, therapeutic and procedural information as well as drug dosages.
 These characteristics make DynaMed a tool for providing enlightened care at the bedside as well as for research, teaching and self-education.
 Also, because the content is totally electronic, the software can also be donated and taught virtually—a major strategic advantage for KCE in recent missions and going forward, whenever travel abroad becomes impractical.
 The software has been immensely popular and our colleagues consistently view the tool as a highly effective aide to medical practice.

-By providing free software and training providers in poorly-resourced health systems, including physicians, nurses, pharmacists, resident physicians and medical students, KCE has empowered over 5000 physicians and providers to save the lives of millions of children.
+By providing free software and by training providers in poorly-resourced health systems, including physicians, nurses, pharmacists, resident physicians and medical students, KCE has empowered over 10,000 physicians and providers to save the lives of millions of children.